 Based: Bukoba, Tanzania

-Éireann O’Sullivan has recently joined Pepal as a Project Officer and is part of the team working on the NJIA project in Tanzania with Roche. Éireann is from Ireland and completed her Bachelor’s Degree in History and English Literature at Trinity College, Dublin, before obtaining a Master’s Degree in Economic and Social History at the University of Cambridge. Éireann’s research experience has centred around issues of gender and reproductive health and her work in the voluntary sector has ranged from fundraising for educational projects in Zambia to peer mentoring and teaching adolescents in Ireland.
+Éireann O’Sullivan joined Pepal as a Project Officer in 2017.
+She is part of the team working on the NJIA project in Tanzania and the Caring Together team based in Uganda. Éireann is from Ireland and completed her Bachelor’s Degree in History and English Literature at Trinity College, Dublin, before obtaining a Master’s Degree in Economic and Social History at the University of Cambridge. Éireann’s research experience has centred around issues of gender and reproductive health and her work in the voluntary sector has ranged from fundraising for educational projects in Zambia to peer mentoring and teaching adolescents in Ireland.

 Project Manager, Uganda

 Kathryn Savage is currently leading the Caring Together project, a partnership between Pepal, Comic Relief, Johnson & Johnson and Baylor-Uganda.
 She studied Modern Languages at the University of Cambridge and has spent time living in Peru, Chile and Spain.
 Her experience spans both the profit and not-for-profit sectors, having worked at Rothschild and Procter & Gamble and been actively involved in volunteer projects both at home and abroad, including at a health clinic in Brazil specialising in HIV/AIDS treatment.
 Kathryn speaks fluent French, Spanish, Portuguese and Catalan.

 Project Support Officer, UK